Rustfahrtagentur/microcad/doc/attributes.md

 std::debug::assert_eq([c#color, (r = 1.0, g = 1.0, b = 1.0, a = 1.0)]);
 ```

-## Resolution attribute
+### Resolution attribute

-The `resolution` attribute sets the rendering resolution of this node.
+The `resolution` attribute sets the rendering resolution of the model.
-The node will be rendered in with 200% resolution than the default resolution of `0.1mm`.
+The model will be rendered in with 200% resolution than the default resolution of `0.1mm`.
 This means the circle will be rendered with a resolution `0.05mm`.

 [![test](.test/attributes_precision.png)](.test/attributes_precision.log)